supabase/walrus/README.md

 - `users`: (uuid[]) An array users who should be notified about the WAL record
 - `errors`: (text[]) An array of errors

-The jsonb WAL record is in the following format for inserts, updates, and delete.
+The jsonb WAL record is in the following format for inserts and updates.
 ```json
 {
     "schema": "public",